Darlington02/min-starknet/Readme.md

 - `L1 BRIDGE ADDRESS` - 0xD1A3D5b3Aa75f0884001b2F92d4c7E6050B2eF97

 ## MIN-UPGRADABILITY
+- `Proxy class hash` - 0x601407cf04ab1fbab155f913db64891dc749f4343bc9e535bd012234a46dc61
+- `Implementation_v0 class hash` - 0x707e746b94ec595a094ff53dfacb0b6ed8117ba7941844766dd34ab7872107a
+- `Implementation_v1 class hash` - 0x1b439f0e941915a2a45bed6d5affed2966010bb5e9b682bc4137178af2a9667
+- `Deployed contract` - 0x00701816faf15bf9a97132dbc84d594bf4dd12cea878a8e46254a504ee2187e8

 # CONTRIBUTION GUIDELINES
-In order to ensure this repository is kept as simple and minimalistic as possible to not get beginners confused, contributions in form of adding new protocols would not be accepted, but you could contribute in form of modifications to the existing projects listed.
-Just ensure to heed the following:
+In order to ensure this repository is kept as simple and minimalistic as possible to not get beginners confused, contributions in form of adding new protocols would not be accepted, but if you feel its worth adding to the list, send me a DM on Twitter [Darlington Nnam](https://twitter.com/0xdarlington).
+In the meantime, you could contribute in form of modifications to the existing projects listed.
+A good place to get started is checking out the open issues.
+Ensure to heed the following in the course of contribution:
 1. Keep implementation as simple and minimalistic as possible.
 2. Comment codes in details to enable others understand what your codes do.
 Natspec is the preferred choice.
 3. Keep your codes simple and clean.